Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <figcaption> Figure ?.
 Cumulative Drought by Weather Station in Kentucky from July 1998 to June 2001   </figcaption>
 </figure> <br>

-<p> (Stuff about map) </p> <br>
+<p> Observing the values in the legend, there were precipitation deficiencies ranging from approximately -9 to -44 inches across Kentucky by June of 2001.
+The weather stations recording the highest precipitation deficiencies were in central Kentucky as well as parts of the Bluegrass.
+Generally, drought conditions tended to be less severe in western and northern Kentucky. </p> <br>

+<p> Compared to the values from June 1999, the cumulative effects of the drought in June 2001 can be observed, as the most severe droughts peak at -44 inches compared to -18.
+Northeastern Kentucky, where the drought had been most severe in June 1999, has some of the mildest drought values by June of 2001.
+The directional effects (west to northeast) that were present in June of 1999 have also changed, as the most severe drought values are now in central Kentucky.  </p>

 <p> Unfortunately, there are only so many ways to analyze multivariate data in ArcGIS Pro.
-From this point on, most of the data will be prepared and analyzed in R. First, a simple empirical look will be taken using agglomerative clustering methods to create a dendogram of the cumulative drought anomalies at each weather station.
+From this point on, the data will be prepared and analyzed in R. First, a simple empirical look will be taken using agglomerative clustering methods to create a dendrogram of the cumulative drought anomalies at each weather station.
 Then, a more refined analysis will be conducted with K-means.     </p> <br>

 <p> (Put a plot of all data here) </p> <br>